DavidCain/LazyCollate/README.md

 is to just `POST` the username and password with a redirect for the desired page (such as in `save_writeup()` in `collate.py`).
 See `cookie_login()` in `writeups.py` for where cookies should work.

+## Known bugs

+`wkhtmltopdf` has an issue on OS X with printing Conflence URL's with a `POST` (passing a recommended flag might help, but it's far easier to just use `phantomjs` instead).